WangXII/BEEDS/README.md

-# Distant Supervision for Large-Scale Biomedical Event Extraction using Distant Supervision
+# Distant Supervision for Large-Scale Biomedical Event Extraction and Knowledge Base Population
 Work In Progress (WIP)